IvanGavlik/Stone/README.md

 * create at least one UI dummy component (table) and Bridge component that will be for client to use.
     Make examples and see is this good approach

+* use Bridge component service to handle events from Bridge component Do we need abstraction for events ?

 * what about security, permissions, translation and other ...